Data - the growing asset created by digital transformation

 The enterprises that will succeed in today’s digital economy will be those that place data at the core of their business

 3. In addition, organizations are experiencing the increased fragmentation of their data across business functions and applications.
-As an example, it’s thought that the proportion of cloud native, enterprise apps will more than double by 2020.
-Applications are coming into market fast, resulting in increased fragmentation of data across a given network, which makes old approaches to data management unsuccessful.
+As an example, it’s thought that the proportion of cloud-native, enterprise apps will more than double by 2020.
+Applications are coming into the market fast, resulting in increased fragmentation of data across a given network, which makes old approaches to data management unsuccessful.
 Businesses are increasingly turning to holistic data management practices that can link data across applications and business functions.

 4. Last but not least, increased and ever-changing legislation has heightened the need for effective and secure data management policies.
-Today, companies must save their data in accordance to several layers of compliance and legislation depending on several factors, such as where they are based or where their customers are located.
+Today, companies must save their data in accordance with several layers of compliance and legislation depending on several factors, such as where they are based or where their customers are located.
 What’s more, businesses must be able to access their data quickly should they be required to present it during an audit or inspection.
 Legislation is a complicated business, full of nuances and requirements that traditional data management practices cannot fulfill.

 What does this all mean?
 Businesses today have more data than we could have ever imagined; they also live in several environments (i.e on-premise, multi-cloud); fragmented data; sprawling application assets; and are operating in a complex, heavily regulated environment.
 In reality, this means that traditional approaches to data management and protection are inadequate for the kinds of agility and efficiency that modern organizations, of all sizes, are demanding.